RWTH-EBC/pyDMPC/Tutorial/AHU.md

 ![FMU](../pyDMPC/Resources/Images/FMU.png)

+Make sure to tick the flag "Store results in mat file".
 The FMU filename and the file's location has to be included into the Init.py.

 ### Settings
 All settings are given in the Init.py according as described in the [Settings](Settings.md).

+### Check the results
+pyDMPC automatically creates a folder in your working directory, which is called pyDMPC_wkdir + the current date and time.
+You will find the result stored by the FMU in that folder.